bennylope/django-organizations/docs/cookbook.rst

 Cooking with Django Organizations
 =================================

-This section aims to provide some clear examples of how to use build your application with Django organizations.
+This section aims to provide some clear examples of how to build your application with Django organizations.
 The out-of-the-box setup works but is unlikely to meet your needs without some further customization.